davidlee06/WeatherWear/README.md

 -   docker exec weatherwear-db-container psql -d postgres -f /script/init_db.sql;

 **TODO:**

 -   Style the homepage
-- Add sign in with google to the homepage
+-   Add sign in with google button to the homepage